 Nahant's SHI is currently at 2.98%, far below the state requirement of 10%.
 Through the certification of this HPP and some progress on the SHI, Nahant can achieve what is referred to as "safe harbor."
 A community may claim safe harbor and thereby deny a developer a Comprehensive Permit if the municipality has a locally adopted and state-approved Housing Production Plan (HPP) and is increasing its stock of Affordable Housing by 0.5% or 1% in a calendar year.
 Nahant can also achieve safe harbor by increasing the amount of land in town that has Affordable Housing, referred to as the General Land Area Minimum (GLAM).
-These pathways to safe harbor are detailed within Goal 2 on Page 88 of the Housing Goals and Strategies Chapter.
+These pathways to safe harbor are detailed within Goal 2 on Page 93 of the Housing Goals and Strategies Chapter.
+In communities like Nahant, where less than 10% of housing units qualify as Affordable Housing, developers may override local zoning bylaws through a Comprehensive Permit for mixed-income housing development that includes Affordable Housing units.